Learning the References of Online Model Predictive Control for Urban Self-Driving: Related Works

 \section{Related Works}

-Learning-based MPC for motion synthesis is an emerging technique in the area of self-driving and other types of robotic applications, where appropriate learning techniques can be incorporated to model or parameterize the critical factors of MPC.
+Learning-based MPC for motion planning and control is an emerging technique in the area of self-driving and other types of robotic applications, where appropriate learning techniques can be incorporated to model or parameterize the critical factors of MPC.
 A typical approach in learning-based MPC aims to model complex systems with classical machine learning or deep learning techniques.
-Gaussian process (GP) can be utilized to represent the model error to improve the simple nominal vehicle dynamics model online \cite{kabzan2019learning}, or approximate the nonlinearities of the dynamics in the presence of uncertainty \cite{hewing2019cautious}, where the solution quality of MPC is improved and the computational burden is alleviated.
-Furthermore, an approach is proposed in \cite{torrente2021data}, which utilizes GP to model aerodynamic effects and incorporates it into an MPC framework for accurate and high-speed trajectory tracking.
+Gaussian process (GP) can be utilized to represent the model error to improve the simple nominal vehicle dynamics model online~\cite{kabzan2019learning}, or approximate the nonlinearities of the dynamics in the presence of uncertainty \cite{hewing2019cautious}, where the solution quality of MPC is improved and the computational burden is alleviated.
 On the other hand, deep neural networks can also be applied for accurate predictions of the system dynamics, where knowledge-based neural ordinary differential equations are adopted to account for residual and uncertain dynamics for quadrotors in \cite{chee2022knode}.
-Also, a dynamics model represented by large-scale and complex neural networks is integrated within an MPC pipeline for high-speed and aggressive quadrotor maneuvers in \cite{salzmann2023real}.
 Additionally, in \cite{lenz2015deepmpc}, a deep neural network architecture is utilized to represent the variant dynamics model for robotic tasks in an online MPC framework, where the MPC is empowered to adaptively tune the dynamics for variant tasks.
+Moreover, a differentiable constrained optimizer is proposed and embedded as a layer in neural networks to learn behavioural inputs in \cite{shrestha2023end}, where the performance of MPC-based planning is improved towards dense traffic.